Sure Signs There Is Mouse Infestation in Your House

 When in doubt of a mice infestation, you have to look for other indications.
 We have prepared a list for you with all the signs you have to pay attention to and how to recognise which is which.

-- Urine puddles - Mice urinate a lot and just like the droppings, you are more likely to find puddles closer to their nest.
+Mice urinate a lot and just like the droppings, you are more likely to find small puddles closer to their nest.

-- Mice nests - Finding a nest is a sure way to determine if you have an infestation at hand.
-If the mice have already gotten to the point to have an organised, structured nest, then surely their number is not low and your home is also their home.
-Always be on a lookout for potential nesting locations, such as cabinets, the inside of walls, behind electrical appliances and suspended ceilings.
+Finding a nest is a sure way to determine if you have an infestation at hand.
+If the mice have already gotten to the point of having an organised, structured nest, then surely their number is not low and your home is also their home.
+Always be on the lookout for potential nesting locations, such as cabinets, the inside of walls, behind electrical appliances and suspended ceilings.

 Are There Mice in My Home?